chronoxor/FastBinaryEncoding/README.md

    programming languages (C++, C#, Java, JavaScript, Kotlin, Python, Ruby)
 3. [Build domain model](#build-domain-model) library
-4. [Serialize/Deserialize](#fbe-serialization) objects from the domain model in unified FastBinaryEncoding format (fast and compact)
+4. [Serialize/Deserialize](#fbe-serialization) objects from the domain model in unified, fast and compact FastBinaryEncoding (FBE) format
 5. [JSON convert](#json-serialization) objects from the domain model in order to use them in Web API
 6. Implement [Sender/Receiver interfaces](#senderreceiver-protocol) to create a communication protocol